pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/DEVELOPMENT.md

 # How to be close to DriverKit

-## Doubt macOS before you suspect a problem is caused by your code
+## Execute `systemextensionsctl reset` and reboot macOS before you suspect a problem is caused by your code

 -   Restart macOS before investigating your issue.
     Replacing extension from `OSSystemExtensionManager.submit` does not restart your driverkit userspace process.